JasxnNg/Systems-Game/PROPOSAL.md

 Finding infomation about files - The server needs to determine the size of the files being guessed

+Networking - The server will connect the clients and organize them into 1v1 matches

 A description of your technical design.
 This should include:

 How you are breaking down the project and who is responsible for which parts.